The original, independent guide to Lisbon

 Rede Expressos - https://www.rede-expressos.pt/

-The remainder of this article will discuss travelling from Lisbon to Porto by train (first) and then bus, and it includes details of the stations, different services and general travel advice.
+The remainder of this article will discuss travelling from Lisbon to Porto by train (first) and then bus, including details of the stations, and an overview of the different services.

 The train service connecting Lisbon with Porto is fast, modern and comparatively inexpensive.
 There are two different train services between Porto to Lisbon; the Intercidades (intercity) and the Alfa Pendular.
 The Alfa Pendular service is faster and offers a high standard of comfort and facilities (free WIFI and more leg room) but are more expensive than the older Intercidades trains.
 Both train services are direct and depart from the same train stations.
 A summary and time of the train service between Lisbon and Porto can be seen on the CP website: